stefenphelps/stefenphelps.com/src/pages/blog/wordpress-much-more-than-just-a-blogging-tool.md

 ---
-title: 'WordPress - Much More Than Just a Blogging Tool'
+title: "WordPress - Much More Than Just a Blogging Tool"
-description: 'How and why WordPress should be used for more than just a blog'
+description: "How and why WordPress should be used for more than just a blog"
-publishDate: '2012-04-04'
+publishDate: "2012-04-04"
 categories:
-  - 'cms'
+  - "cms"
-  - 'wordpress'
+  - "wordpress"
-author: 'Stefen Phelps'
+author: "Stefen Phelps"
-layout: '../../layouts/BlogPost.astro'
+layout: "../../layouts/BlogPost.astro"
 ---

 I get a lot of "normal" people, as I like to call the non-tech geeks, who've heard of WordPress but think it's just a platform for blogging.
 This assumption is completely wrong and if you don't want to take my word for it and / or would like to get a better idea of what WordPress really is, read on.